Flank/flank-dashboard/metrics/web/docs/01_metrics_web_application_architecture.md

 ## Metrics Web Application presentation layer
 > Explain what a `presentation` layer is and what it consists of in terms of the Metrics Web Application

 The `presentation` layer is responsible for displaying the data for the users and provides an ability to interact with the data for the user.
-The `presentation` layer consists of the `view models`, `pages`, `widgets` and `state`.
+The `presentation` layer usually consists of the following parts:

+- `view models`
+- `pages`
+- `widgets`
+- `strings`
+- `state`

+Note that the `presentation` layer can contain other packages.
+Also, the `presentation` layer not always contain all of the above packages.

 > Explain what a `view model` is.